agenticbuddy/codex/docs/session-restore.md

   - a) User convenience: One consistent way to choose actions with Left/Right arrows and background highlight.
 It reduces cognitive load by matching the approval modal’s look and feel and makes Enter/Esc behavior predictable.
   - b) Technical necessity: A single selector eliminates per‑screen keybinding drift and reduces edge‑cases around focus management.
 The uniform navigation logic simplifies state transitions and automated tests.

-- Server Restore with clear fallback:
+- Restore (server) with clear fallback:

   - a) User convenience: If a server resume token is present, we resume on the server; if not, the UI clearly falls back to local restore and explains why.
 Users no longer guess what “Resume (server)” will do.
   - b) Technical necessity: Providers only emit a reliable token at `response.completed`.
 Explicit gating prevents attempts to “resume” an already streaming turn (which can’t be continued) and avoids undefined server behavior.